SetsunaMajor/Team7/README.md

 - **move()**
   + Type: `() -> Bool`
-  + Description: Need to add description.
+  + Description: Changes the location of PacMan to a valid location if possible.
+JUnit tests verify that the function returns true when a valid location is available, and false otherwise.

 - **is_ghost_in_range()**
   + Type: `() -> Bool`